This topic describes the differences between application and authentication sessions.

 Authentication sessions typically wrap an adapter so that PingFederate creates the session when user authentication has succeeded.
 PingFederate invokes the adapter's authentication logic again only when the session reaches its limits.
 However, depending on the implementation, an adapter can be aware of an authentication session that wraps it and override this logic.
 In particular, PingFederate creates authentication sessions configured for an Identifier First Adapter instance only when the complete single sign-on (SSO) transaction has succeeded.
 This lets the adapter prompt the user for a different user identifier when a chained adapter authentication fails because, for example, there's a typo in the user identifier.

 - When authentication sessions are enabled, PingFederate maintains session data in memory.

-- PingFederate also supports maintaining session data both in memory and on an
+- PingFederate also supports maintaining session data both in memory and

-session is not found in memory.
+authentication session is not found in memory.
 Note:

 Persistent authentication sessions require an external storage.
 For more information, see Defining a datastore for persistent authentication sessions.

 - When authentication sessions are enabled, an authenticated user is not sent back to the authentication system as long as the user makes another request within the idle timeout window, 60 minutes by default.
 If the user makes another request within the idle timeout window, the authentication session is extended by the idle timeout value, another 60 minutes by default.
 For externally stored authentication sessions, this operation is optimized to only send updates to the external storage when the remaining idle timeout window is less than 75%.

 - An authentication session can be repeatedly extended by multiple requests and

 remains valid until the maximum timeout value is reached, in which case the user

 will be redirected back to the authentication system.
 Tip: